 Dawson is on the pitch for two teams in Butler — the Lightning and the Pittsburgh Hotspurs, which will soon be rebranded as the Steel City FC.

 Interestingly enough, Dawson plays two radically different positions on each team.

-For the Lightning, he is dangerous goal-scorer — as the video on ESPN+ can attest.
+For the Lightning, he is a dangerous goal-scorer — as the video on ESPN+ can attest.
 For the club team, he plays on the defensive end.

 Dawson, though, has a clear favorite.

 His parents just enjoy watching him excel while playing a sport he loves.